-The tables below give information concerning the beneficial ownership of Nucor's common stock as of February 28, 2018 by all directors and director nominees, each executive officer listed in the Summary Compensation Table, all directors and executive officers as a group, and the persons who are known to Nucor to be the owners of more than 5% of the outstanding common stock of Nucor.
-"Beneficial ownership" is determined in accordance with the rules of the SEC.
+The tables below give information concerning the beneficial ownership of Nucor's common stock as of February 28, 2019 by all directors and director nominees, each executive officer listed in the Summary Compensation Table, all directors and executive officers as a group, and the persons who are known to Nucor to be the owners of more than 5% of the outstanding common stock of Nucor.
+"Beneficial ownership" is determined in accordance with the SEC rules.